Nick Girdler: Interests

 Girdler is a keen sailor (his boat is called Seasaw) and sails in the Solent most weeks.
 Whenever Nick embarked on a DIY project, listeners were usually informed.
 Girdler had demonstrated an interest in underwater broadcasting for decades, and so on 4 November 2005 attempted a World record for sub-aqua radio broadcasting.
-Despite the attempt after 90 minutes, he broke the UK record.
+Despite failing the attempt after 90 minutes, he did break the UK record.